crazychenz/vinnie.work/website/blog/2022-09-23-adfree-blog-comments-giscus.md

 Even though Giscus has been a great option for a comment solution, it does lack a few things.
 For one it doesn't have a CAPTCHA to prevent advertizers or other annoying automated messaging.
 I can only hope that the required GitHub login makes that a non-issue.

-The other issue I've noticed that I'll have to troubleshoot another time is the fact that the colors of the comments dont seem to match the dark/light settings of the page they are within.
-Docusaurus has a dark/light switch and It'd be swell if the `@giscus/react` component could react to this setting.

 ## Resources

 - [Giscus App](https://giscus.app/)